 The timing of major life cycle events (reproduction, flowering, feeding) is set by seasonal environmental cues in many organisms.
 Migratory fish in the Great Lakes are largely spring spawners, and they move into tributary rivers as the water warms in March-June.
-There is growing evidence that the timing of these migrations is shifting under climate change, creating ever earlier migrations.
+There is growing evidence that the timing of these migrations is shifting under climate change, creating ever-earlier migrations.
 These changes in timing may profoundly change which species are present in rivers at a given time, potentially unraveling critical ecological linkages during the dynamic spring warming period.
-We are analyzing historical data on migration timing of six species across the Great Lakes basin, using Bayesian statisical modeling to maximize power to detect shifts from a patchwork of migration records in space and time.
+We are analyzing historical data on migration timing of six species across the Great Lakes basin, using Bayesian statistical modeling to maximize power to detect shifts from a patchwork of migration records in space and time.
 Looking forward, we have partnered with the Shedd Aquarium and Lake Superior National Estuarine Research Reserve to launch a new citizen science-monitoring network along the shores of Lakes Michigan and Superior.
 We hope to continue this into the future, and link it with the USGS National Phenology Network.